CATIOR/ST-MoE-Orchestrator/README.md

 **Mixture of Experts for your group chats.** Get two (or more) AI drafts, then let an Orchestrator character merge them into one polished response.

+Please feel free to contribute or [open an issue](https://github.com/CATIOR/ST-MoE-Orchestrator/issues/new/choose)!

-> Vibe-coded with Claude Opus ✨
+> Vibe-coded with Claude Opus ✨ (yeaaah)

 ## How It Works